Plumsail/documents-docs/source/flow/how-tos/documents/create-html-from-template.rst

-Create HTML document from template in Microsoft Flow and Azure Logic Apps
+Create HTML document from template in Power Automate (Microsoft Flow) and Azure Logic Apps
 =========================================================================

-This article demonstrates how to generate HTML document from a template with the help of `Microsoft Flow <https://flow.microsoft.com>`_.
+This article demonstrates how to generate HTML document from a template with the help of `Power Automate (Microsoft Flow) <https://flow.microsoft.com>`_.

 In this article, we will generate HTML invoice based on some data.
 This is how our final HTML file looks:

 .. image:: ../../../_static/img/flow/how-tos/html-and-pdf-result.png
    :alt: Result HTML file

 Our template and result document have to be stored somewhere.
-Microsoft Flow has a lot of connectors for different systems.
+Power Automate (Microsoft Flow) has a lot of connectors for different systems.
 Here are just a few of them:

 - SharePoint
 - Salesforce